 Lesson 15: Capstone 2 - Temperature Converter

-Over the past few lessons, we have learned the basic concepts that we will need for practically any app that we write: variables for hanging on to values that we want to re-use, control structures for determining which code path should be taken, functions for defining re-usable behaviour and calculations, and IO for interacting with the user.
+Over the past few lessons, we have learned the basic concepts that we will need for practically any app that we write: variables for hanging on to values that we want to re-use, control structures for determining which code path should be taken, functions for defining re-usable behavior and calculations, and IO for interacting with the user.
 While there is still much ground to cover, we can already begin to write useful apps.

 In this lesson:

 - Create the structure of an app declaratively in HTML

 - Apply our knowledge of basic ClojureScript to create a widget-like app

 In this lesson, we will build a simple app that will take the temperature and convert it from Celsius to Fahrenheit or vice-versa, depending on the value of a radio button that the user can toggle.
 For this app, we will need an input for the user to enter a temperature, a couple of radio buttons for them to select the unit of measure that they have entered, and a target to display the converted value.
 This is what the completed project looks like:

 Complete Temp Converter App

 $ clj -X:new :template figwheel-main :name learn-cljs/temp-converter :args '["+deps"]'